hemasurya106/FINGUARD-AI-ASSISTANT/README.md

-# 🧠 Jarvis Financial OS
+# 🧠 AI FINANCIAL ASSISTANT WITH RISK ANALYSIS AND DEAL DETECTIVE SYSTEM

 **Jarvis Financial OS** is a comprehensive personal finance dashboard integrated with a Voice AI Agent and a Smart Deal Detective module.
 It combines expense tracking, risk analysis, and voice control into a single glassmorphism-styled interface.